Build business processes with AI

 why me

 When you hire a software agency, most of your bill never reaches the people writing your software.
 It pays for the sales team that closed the deal, the account manager who forwards your emails, the project manager who runs the standups, and the margin stacked on top of all of it.
-The engineer doing the actual work often sees only a fraction of the rate you’re billed — by common estimates as little as a quarter of it.
+The engineer doing the actual work often sees only a fraction of the rate you’re billed.
 Put the other way: the rate an agency charges is frequently three to four times what reaches the person who writes your code.

 Working with me, that overhead doesn’t exist.
 No sales layer, no management tier, no markup on a subcontractor.
 You pay the person building the system directly — and you get that senior person on every call, not a junior assigned after the pitch.